LES J. WEINSTEIN, ESQ.

 Idemitsu Petroleum vs. Chevron Oil (arbitration, contract)

-Prosecutor in 3 grand jury criminal investigations while at the DOJ.
+Prosecutor in three grand jury criminal investigations while at the DOJ.

-Defense counsel in 5 federal grand jury criminal investigations.
+Defense counsel in five federal grand jury criminal investigations.

 PUBLICATIONS AND PRESENTATIONS